 My name is Ellie Micklewright and I’m excited to say that I’m the new Youth Engagement Officer for the Shropshire Ornithological Society!
-I’m 19 and have just started my first year studying Geography at Oxford University.
+I’m 20 and have just started my second year studying Geography at Oxford University.
 I work on the Youth Advisory Panel of the British Trust for Ornithology, helping to create the youth engagement strategy and deliver it through recruiting Youth representatives, including Josh Hill and Sian Mercer for Shropshire, as well launching the equipment donation scheme and teacher panel among other things.
 I’m a proud ambassador for the Cameron Bespolka Trust which is a youth charity aiming to engage young people from all backgrounds in nature.
 I’m also a trainee bird ringer, working currently towards my C permit with the Shropshire Ringing Group.

 I’m really looking forward to working within the SOS to improve the involvement of young people with the organisation as I’m passionate about youth engagement.
 I believe, as many do, that it is vital for the future of ornithology and the planet that young people are engaged with nature and are passionate to protect it.
 However, despite popular environmental activism, many young people, as even I’ve experienced myself, feel there are barriers preventing them to getting involved in activities such as birding.
 When I was growing up, I didn’t often feel confident enough in my bird identification skills to share a lot of sightings or take part in surveys.
 Young people can also struggle to get the funding for birding equipment such as identification books, binoculars, and scopes.
 But arguably most of all, being a young birder can sometimes feel like something unpopular and uncool that you don’t want to admit to you friends.